Healthy Alfredo Sauce with Greek Yogurt

 Instructions

-• Add the parmesan cheese and stir until combined and melted.
+• Add the grated parmesan cheese and stir until melted and the sauce becomes smooth and creamy.

 Video